Alcoholism by Country Statistics

 To make this 6.4-liters average understandable, let us show it in a bottle of wine.

-A wine has approximately 12 per cent pure alcohol for every volume which means that; one liter of wine has 0.12 litres of pure alcohol.
+A wine has approximately 12 per cent ethanol for every volume which means that; one litre of wine has 0.12 litres of pure alcohol.

-Therefore, the 6.4 litres of alcohol per capita consumption annually is equivalent to 53 bottles of wine for every individual older than 15 or about 1 liter of wine a week.
+Therefore, the 6.4 litres of alcohol use per person annually is equivalent to 53 bottles of wine for every individual older than 15 or about 1 litre of wine a week.

 According to the research, the average for every capita alcohol use differs widely in the world.